 The United Nations Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.

 UN Convention on the Rights of the Child

 The United Nations Convention on the Rights of the Child (UNCRC) is an international human rights treaty that grants all children and young people (aged 17 and under) a comprehensive set of rights.

-Many businesses across the Group are introducing a sustainable development addendum as part of accommodation contracts.
+Many businesses are introducing a sustainable development addendum as part of accommodation contracts.
 This means that each hotelier must initiate (or continue to develop) a sustainability programme, managing their impacts on the environment, their employees and the local community.
 The child protection clauses include: